-M. J. Kelly, J.
+M. J. KELLY, P.J.

-In this dispute over the proper interpretation of the Michigan Medical Marihuana Act, see MCL 333.26421 et seq., the prosecutor appeals by leave granted the circuit court's order affirming the district court's decision to dismiss the charges against defendant, Robert Michael Carlton, and denying the prosecutor's request to amend the complaint.
+In this dispute over the proper interpretation of the Michigan Medical Marihuana Act, see MCL 333.26421 et seq., the prosecution appeals by leave granted the circuit court's order affirming the district court's decision to dismiss the charges against defendant, Robert Michael Carlton, and denying the prosecution's request to amend the complaint.
 On appeal, we must determine whether the immunity and defenses provided under the Medical Marihuana Act apply to a person who smokes marijuana in his or her own car while that car is parked in the parking lot of a private business that is open to the general public.
 We conclude that the protections do not apply under those circumstances.
-We also conclude that the circuit court erred when it affirmed the district court's denial of the prosecutor's motion to amend the complaint.
-Accordingly, for the reasons more fully explained below, we reverse and remand for further proceedings.
+We also conclude that the circuit court erred when it affirmed the district court's denial of the prosecution's motion to amend the complaint.
+Accordingly, for the reasons more fully explained later in this opinion, we reverse and remand for further proceedings.